V-Sekai/manuals/docs/decisions/20210716-VRChat-on-Windows-10.md

 unityhub://2018.4.20f1/008688490035

-Must install Windows mono package and use Windows target platform.

 To install a Unity Package go to Assets > Import Packages > Custom Package and select all the files in the dialog.

 Install UniVRM from https://github.com/vrm-c/UniVRM/releases/download/v0.64.0/UniVRM-0.64.0_920c.unitypackage.